temporalio/documentation/docs/cloud/tcld/namespace.md

 _Required modifier_

-Specify the length of time (in days) a closed Workflow will be preserved before deletion for the specified Namespace.
+Specify the number of days a closed Workflow will be preserved before deletion.

 Alias: `--rd`